pliniker/mo-gc/doc/Project-RFC.md

 the buffer data has been initialized

 A journal buffer maintains a count at offset 0 to indicate how many words of adjustment data have been written.
-This count should be written to using [release](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html) ordering while the GC thread should read the count using acquire ordering.
+This count might be written to using [release](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html) ordering while the GC thread might read the count using acquire ordering.

-This design should improve on typical reference counting implementations, where the count is maintained on the object being counted itself, through better cache locality: the application threads only need to write to a buffer that can simply be an array of contiguous memory.

-Finally, it should be noted that the root smart-pointers shouldn't necessarily be churning out reference count adjustments.
-This is Rust: prefer to borrow a root smart-pointer before cloning it.
-This is one of the main features that makes implementing this in Rust so attractive.

 ## Garbage Collection Thread

-In the simplest `std::sync::mpsc` use case, the GC thread reads reference count adjustments from the channel.
-For each inc/dec adjustment, it must look up the associated pointer in a data structure and update the total reference count for that pointer.
+In the basic MPSC use case, the GC thread reads reference count adjustments from the channel.
+For each inc/dec adjustment, it must look up the associated pointer in the cache of root pointers and update the total reference count for that pointer.

 In the case of multiple channels, each sending a buffer of adjustments at a time, there will naturally be an ordering problem: